AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 If starts with `!`, scriptlet will not match the delay but all other will be defused.
 If do not start with `!`, the delay passed to the `setInterval` call will be matched.

+> If `prevent-setInterval` without parameters logs smth like `setInterval(undefined, 1000)`, it means that no callback was passed to setInterval() and that's not scriptlet issue

  **Examples**
 1. Prevents `setInterval` calls if the callback matches `/\.test/` regardless of the delay.
     ```bash